xeztonic/RockPaperScissors/README.md

 # Odin Project: Rock – Paper – Scissors (Console Version)

-A simple **Rock–Paper–Scissors** game written in JavaScript, playable directly in the browser console.
+A simple **Rock–Paper–Scissors** game written in JavaScript, playable directly IN BROWSER - no console :).

 ## How It Works